Skip to content

 This fall she will embark on a new journey in IAOM, which is the tract to Orofacial Myology Certification.
 The international association of orofacial myology defines orofacial myofunctional disorders (OMDS) as atypical, adaptive patterns that emerge in the absence of normalized patterns within the orofacial complex.
 The regular presence of these adaptive movements can often result in a variety of disturbances.”
 OMD’s can include feeding challenges including atypical chewing and swallowing patterns, non-nutritive oral habits (thumb-sucking, pacifier-sucking, nail biting, tongue sucking), atypical oral resting postures and mouth breathing (open mouth posture).
 SLP’s with advanced training in OMDs can treat these disorders.

 Lori Caplan-Colon has reviewed product proposals for Plural publishing.
 She completed the one year certification program in Applied Behavioral Analysis at the Chicago School of Professional Psychology.
-She is currently working towards completion of her 2,000 hours to sit for the board exam to achieve her board certified behavioral analyst(BCBA) credential.
+She is currently working towards completion of her 2,000 hours to sit for the board exam to achieve her board certified behavioral analyst (BCBA) credential.
+She is enjoying using the principles of applied behavior analysis in addition to her strong foundation in pediatric feeding disorders.

-Lori is enjoying using the principles of applied behavior analysis in addition to her strong foundation in pediatric feeding disorders.She is also currently completing her coursework to achieve her certification in lactation consulting (CLC) The Certified Lactation Counselor® (CLC) certification is the premier National Certification in Lactation Management in the United States.
-LCTC and CLC exam certification holders have demonstrated competence in the lactation skills, knowledge and attitudes that are essential to helping women and have agreed to comply with The Academy of Lactation Policy and Practice code of ethics.
-CLC certification means that a person has received training and competency verification in breastfeeding and human lactation support, including assessing the latching and feeding process, providing corrective interventions, counseling mothers, understanding and applying knowledge of milk production including in special circumstances and other commonly encountered situations (centerforbreastfeeding.org)
+Lori recently deepened her understanding of the breastfeeding dyad via coursework through the Healthy Children’s Project and obtained The Certified Lactation Counselor® (CLC) certification, which is the premier National Certification in Lactation Management in the United States.
+As a CLC holder, Lori has demonstrated competence in the lactation skills, knowledge and attitudes that are essential to helping women.
+CLC certification means that a person has received training and competency verification in breastfeeding and human lactation support, including assessing the latching and feeding process, providing corrective interventions, counseling mothers, understanding and applying knowledge of milk production including in special circumstances and other commonly encountered situations.

 Lori Caplan-Colon’s Memberships & Awards